mmccuiston/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | RELU					|												|
 | Softmax				|        									|

-With this architecture I was able to achieve validation accuracy ~92.2%, but my test set accuracy was significantly lower ~80% suggesting overfitting.
-To lessen overfitting I decided to add a drop-out layer after both of the max pooling layers giving the final model described in the previous section.
+With this architecture I was able to achieve validation accuracy I was finding the validation accuracy to be well above the training accuracy, suggesting overfitting.
+To lessen overfitting I decided to add a drop-out layer after two of the fully connected layers giving the final model described in the previous section.

 After adding drop-out the validation accuracy and the test set accuracy were within ~1% and around 94%.